rushhee/cogs/Readme.md

 |    / | | | | `--. \|  _  ||  __|  | |    | | | || | __  `--. \
 | |\ \ | |_| |/\__/ /| | | || |___  | \__/\\ \_/ /| |_\ \/\__/ /
 \_| \_| \___/ \____/ \_| |_/\____/   \____/ \___/  \____/\____/
 ```
-# WARNING

-You will need to edit IDs / local links / bot token in each cog, meaning you cant directly pull and start using hence why you found this in unapproved cogs section

 # Install

 ```